arun1810/Data_Store/README.md

 ## Getting Started

 DataStore is a `key-value pair` based Data Storing Helper class for `Java`. it Stores data given as `HashMap<String,String>` as `JSON`.
-It is a lightweight helper class which can be used with anykind of java projects which requries JSON data storing functionality.
+It is a lightweight helper class which can be used with any kind of java projects which requries JSON data storing functionality.
 DataStore supports `Time-to-Live` functionality which enables you to specify the time in `Seconds` after which the file will be deleted.
-DataStore is `Thread-Safe` that is DataStore can be used in multiple Threads. the key value of DataStore is capped at `32 chars` and the size of the given value is capped at `16KB` and the OverAll file size is capped at `1 GB`.
+DataStore is `Thread-Safe` that is DataStore can be used in multiple Threads. the key size of DataStore is capped at `32 chars` and the size of the given value is capped at `16KB` and the OverAll file size is capped at `1 GB`.

+### Pre-request
+DataStore uses `Gson-2.2.2.jar` to convert HashMap to JSON and  JSON to HashMap. to compile and run the DataStore the Gson-2.2.2.jar should be included in the classpath.

 ### Installation